 Toyota electric SUV is ready for top car markets.
 But no word on India launch

 Toyota electric SUV is ready for top car markets.
-But no word on India launch2 min read .
-Updated: 29 Oct 2021, 11:22 AM IST
+But no word on India launch

 Toyota bZ4X electric vehicle is scheduled for a launch in North America, China and select European markets come 2022.
 But it is not known if it would touch down in India any time soon.